 Sassafras oil overdose

-Sassafras oil is an oil taken from the root bark of the sassafras tree.
-Sassafras oil overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this substance.
+Sassafras oil comes from the root bark of the sassafras tree.
+Sassafras oil overdose occurs when someone swallows more than the normal or recommended amount of this substance.
+This can be by accident or on purpose.

 - Rapid breathing